Elected and Appointed Officials

 Keeping a Record of Activities (ROA)

-Since elected and appointed officials do not usually work a fixed schedule or have pre-set work hours, they must keep a record of their work-related activities so you can accurately determine the number of days worked to report.
+Since elected and appointed officials do not usually work a fixed schedule or have pre-set work hours, they must keep a record of their work-related activities to accurately determine the number of days worked to report.

-Effective August 12, 2009, each elected or appointed official must prepare a record of work-related activities (ROA) for three consecutive months within 150 days of the start of a new term or appointment if:
+Beginning with the August 19, 2015 revision, each elected or appointed official must complete a record of work-related activities (ROA) for three consecutive months within 150 days of the start of a new or, if necessary, subsequent term or appointment, and submit it to the secretary or clerk of the governing board within 30 days of completion if:

-Advise your elected and appointed officials to consult this decision tree if they need help figuring out what to do and when to do it.
+Advise your elected and appointed officials to consult this schedule of due dates for the ROA if they need help figuring out what to do and when to do it.

 The ROA must contain a daily detail of hours worked and duties performed that are directly related to the elected or appointed position, including official duties performed outside normal business hours.
 Activities can include attending an employer-sponsored event, addressing constituent concerns and responding to an emergency.
+During a period that an elected or appointed official is required to be on call, he or she may only record the time actually spent performing a work-related activity.
+In addition, an elected and appointed official should extend the period of his or her record of work activities by the amount of time used for vacations, illness, holidays or other reasons during the three–month period so that a full three months of active working days are reflected on the ROA.
 Activities that would not be considered work-related include time attending electoral and campaign events, time spent socializing after town board meetings, attendance at a candidates forum and on call time.

 - When a new person is elected or appointed to the position.